stuross/django_filepickerio/README.rst

 INFO
 ======
-A custom field and widget to store filepicker urls in a Django project.
+A custom field and widget to store filepicker.io urls in a Django project.

 Usage
 ======